 Acadia provides a host of services for student health, well-being, and safety.
 The university's physicians provide services for: medical diagnosis and treatment of health concerns, reproductive health (pap tests, birth control, pregnancy tests), sexual health (confidential testing for all sexually transmitted infections and HIV), and emergency contraception.
-For more information, please contaact studenthealth@acadiau.ca, or go to https://www2.acadiau.ca/student-life/health-wellness/clinic.html
+For more information, please contact studenthealth@acadiau.ca, or visit their website.

 The Counselling Centre offers a confidential, safe, and caring place for students to access mental health support.
-To book an appointment, please go to https://www2.acadiau.ca/student-life/health-wellness/mental-health.html, or contact counselling@acadiau.ca.
+To book an appointment, please click here, or contact counselling@acadiau.ca.